adambreland/cpp-simple_bazel_cpp_toolchain/README.markdown

    This target provides the information which is needed by the general toolchain mechanism of Bazel to perform platform-based toolchain resolution on this toolchain.
-5. The execution platforms are registered as described aboved in "Simple description of use".
+5. The execution platforms are registered as described above in "Simple description of use".
-6. The `toolchain` target which was instantiated in the previous step is registered in the `WORKSPACE` file with `register_toolchains`.
+6. The `toolchain` target is registered in the `WORKSPACE` file with `register_toolchains`.
 7. Build and test actions use the `--incompatible_enable_cc_toolchain_resolution` flag.
 This flag can be provided on the command line or through the use of a `.bazelrc` file.